sca-secretary/sca-handbook/03_committees/03-12_nominating.md

 General responsibilities are outlined in Handbook section 3-1.

 1. Discuss responsibilities, procedures, and possible candidates as a committee in the fall.
-2. Solicits suggestions of potential candidates from the membership via the Newsletter, the web site, listervs, and emails to the membership.
+2. Solicits suggestions of potential candidates from the membership via the _Newsletter_, the web site, listervs, and emails to the membership.
 3. Consults candidate suggestions received from membership, along with suggestions received over the preceding two (2) years, so that three (3) years of suggested names are considered by the Committee in preparing the slate of candidates.
 The outgoing Chair of the Nominating Committee is to pass to the incoming Chair the collected list of names suggested and the various forms (nominating, candidate statements) to be updated each year for the current Committee’s use.
 Nominating Committee members may also propose names of candidates, and the Board should also be informally consulted for a list of suggested potential candidates.
 4. Contacts potential nominees, explains to them the duties and terms of office for which they are being considered; is prepared to answer questions potential nominees may have, and allows adequate time for the potential nominees to arrive at a decision to run.
 Refers nominees to Handbook for description of officer duties.
 5. Selects candidates considering the following: